d2l-ai/d2l-en/chapter_preliminaries/linear-algebra.md

 you would evaluate the expression $c = \frac{5}{9}(f - 32)$, setting $f$ to $52$.
 In this equation, each of the terms---$5$, $9$, and $32$---are scalar values.
-The placeholders $c$ and $f$ are called *variables* and they represented unknown scalar values.
+The placeholders $c$ and $f$ are called *variables* and they represent unknown scalar values.

 In this book, we adopt the mathematical notation where scalar variables are denoted